wildjames/rover/README.md

 From this estimate, I would guess that a relatively standard 4,000mAh LiPo (which typically costs about £100, ouch!) would run the thing for about an hour; (4 Ah * 12V) / 40W = 72 minutes. a 6C motor is aroun £60, here is a [two-pack](https://www.amazon.co.uk/HRB-4000mAh-Battery-Quadcopter-Helicopter/dp/B06XT6L382) on Amazon, or [one 6s](https://www.hobbyrc.co.uk/gnb-4000mah-6s-50c-lipo-battery) on hobbyking.

 I should also get something to function as a mini UPS for the controller and modem.
 That way, I can still communicate with the rover even if I run the main batteries all the way down, which is likely.
 Especially if there's a run of poor weather.
-[UPS](https://www.waveshare.com/ups-module-3s.htm)
+[UPS](https://www.waveshare.com/ups-module-3s.htm).
+That UPS turned out to be not very good.
+Instead, I'm going to go down the route of having an Arduino that cuts power to the pi when its idle

 ## Camera